 I am having clients provide the following (in addition to everything on the vacation care info sheet):

 Any visitors to the home while you are away must be communicated to me, including the day(s) and exact time(s) they will be present, and no one can be staying over in your home.

 Same as pet sits when you travel, except no need for the extra pet supplies

 Same as pet sits when you travel except for pet supplies

 Please feel free to reach out if you have any questions or would like to discuss anything as it pertains to your situation and needs.

-If you or any members of your household are symptomatic for COVID-19 or have had known or suspected exposures to the virus, please communicate this to me as soon as you become aware.
+If you or any members of your household are or become symptomatic for COVID-19 or have had recent known or suspected exposures to the virus, please communicate this to me as soon as you become aware.